-The new small boat sailing book “Let’s Go Sailing” is available from the American Sailing Association.
+The small boat sailing book “Let’s Go Sailing” is available from the American Sailing Association.
 SAILING Magazine says “The book is a sailing primer in all ways, covering all of the basics needed to get sailors of almost any age on the water.
 Every concept is illustrated in crystal clear detail through extraordinary computer-generated graphics that bring life to the ideas.
 It doubles as the manual for ASA’s Basic Small Boat ASA 110 class, but works as a standalone educational tool as well.”

 5 Tips For Planning A Sail From Let’s Go Sailing